-Changing English: the African influence
+Changing English: the African American Influence

-f you ask average Americans where their language comes from, they will probably say "England"
+If you ask average Americans where their language comes from, they will probably say 'England'.
 However, English vocabulary has also been influenced by other countries and groups of people.
-Some words are borrowed from other language, such as typhoon, which originally came from the Chinese word, 'tai-fung', meaning 'big wind'.
+Some words are borrowed from other languages, such as typhoon, which originally came from the Chinese word, 'tai-fung', meaning 'big wind'.
 Skunk, the name of a small, smelly, black-and-white animal, came to English from a Native American language.
-African American, too, have both contributed new words to English and changed the meanings of some existing words.
+African Americans, too, have both contributed new words to English and changed the meanings of some existing words.

-A frican Americans, many of whose ancestors were brought to the states as slaves hundreds of years ago, have introduced a number of words to English from language that they spoke in their native countries.
+African Americans, many of whose ancestors were brought to the States as slaves hundreds of years ago, have introduced a number of words to English from languages that they spoke in their native countries.
 The common English word OK is used around the world today, but it was not always part of English vocabulary.
-One theory is that slaves in America used a phrase and started using it.
+One theory is that slaves in America used a phrase in their own language that sounded like OK to mean 'all right'.
+Americans heard the phrase and started using it.
 Today, almost everyone in the world uses OK to mean 'all right'.
 Another good example of a 'new' word is the word jazz.
-African American musicians living in the United States began playing jazz music in the city of New Orleans, and they used the word jass or jazz to describe the music and certain kinds of dancing.
+African American musicians living in the United States began playing jazz music in the city of New Orleans, and they used the word jazz to describe the music and certain kinds of dancing.
 No one is sure where the word originally came from, but as jazz music became more and more popular, the word jazz became a common English word.

 The meanings of words sometimes change over time.
-The cool is a good example.
+The word cool is a good example.
 Cool has been used in English for a long time to describe a temperature that is 'not warm but not too cold' or to describe a person who is 'calm or unemotional'.
-However, an additional meaning was given to the word cool in the past 100years.
+However, an additional meaning was given to the word cool in the past 100 years.
 Just like the word jazz, African American musicians used the word cool to describe the music they were playing.
-For them, cool meant 'good', as jazz music and other forms of music played by African American musicians became popular, more and more people started to use the word cool in conversation.
+For them, cool meant 'good'.
+As jazz music and other forms of music played by African American musicians became popular, more and more people started to use the word cool in conversation.
 Today, it is still a commonly used word, especially by younger people, to mean 'good' or 'great'.
 A word with the opposite meaning of cool is square.
 Square is, of course, a shape, but it also is used to describe a person who is not cool.
 This may be because a person who is too old-fashioned and not flexible is like a shape with four straight sides and four corners.

-English owes some of its interesting and colourful vocabulary to African American.
-Existing ethnic groups in the United States as well as new immigrants will surely continue to bring new words to English and give fresh meaning to existing words.
+English owes some of its interesting and colourful vocabulary to African Americans.
+Existing ethnic groups in the United States as well as new immigrants will surely continue to bring new words to English and give fresh meanings to existing words.
 Who knows what the 'cool' words of tomorrow will be?